 - Most commonly prescribed for anxiety, angina and heart failure

 - Slows down the rate at which the heart beats

 - Typically gets to work within just a couple of hours

 and team of dispensers

-Propranolol is a tablet that is widely prescribed in the UK to treat a number of heart problems.
-Most commonly, propranolol is used to treat the symptoms of high blood pressure, angina, heart failure, anxiety and to prevent a second heart attack in people who have previously had one.
+Propranolol tablets are widely prescribed in the UK to treat a number of heart problems.
+Most commonly, propranolol can be used to treat high blood pressure, angina, heart failure, anxiety and to prevent a second heart attack in people who have previously had one.

-Propranolol is also available under a number ofdifferent brand names such as:
+Propranolol tablets are also available under a number of different brand names such as: